ARTbio/springday/docs/QC.md

 ----
 ![](images/tool_small.png)

-  1. create a new history and name it `Quality Control`
+  1. Create a new history and name it `Quality Control`

   2. Copy again all fastq.gz files from the data library into this history.
 You should have 11 datasets in your history